onflow/fcl-js/six/staking-collection/six-stakingcollection-close-stake/README.md

 # @onflow/six-stakingcollection-close-stake

-Stored Interaction for closing a stake held in a StakingCollectioni
+Stored Interaction for closing a stake held in a StakingCollection

 # Status